Yildiz-Cyber-Threat-Intelligence-Team/ComptoPerson/README.md

 - Employee information, including name, job title, and location, is recorded in the file `employees_info.txt`.
 This file will be located in the project directory.

 ### Sections That Need to Be Updated When Using the Code
 - The last update date of the code is 17.12.2024.
-Since LinkedIn is a dynamic web page, the IDs change regularly.
+Since LinkedIn is a dynamic web page, the ID's change regularly.
 Before using the code, you need to check and update the IDs.
 - You can access the IDs by examining the source code of the tab that opens when you run the code.
 - The necessary steps are given below as a screenshot.